Charlie Sharples

+Club career

 Sharples was born in Hong Kong.
 As a former Gloucestershire district athlete, Sharples ran a time of 11.30 seconds over the 100m distance at the age of 17.
 He also ran 40m in a time of 4.82 seconds at the England RWC training camp in 2011, the fastest time recorded in the England squad.
 He made his début for Gloucester during the 2007/08 season coming on as a substitute against London Irish at Kingsholm.
 He made his first start for Gloucester against Sale Sharks at Edgeley Park.

-Sharples was dual registered with Moseley for both the 2007–08 and 2008-09 seasons.
-Sharples scored 18 tries in the 2010/11 season including four tries against the Newport-Gwent Dragons, and made his England debut against Wales in a World Cup warm-up match on 6 August.
+Sharples was dual registered with Moseley for both the 2007–08 and 2008–09 seasons.
+Sharples scored 18 tries in the 2010/11 season including four tries against the Newport-Gwent Dragons.

+International career

+Sharples made his England debut against Wales in a World Cup warm-up match on 6 August 2011.
+He scored two tries, his only international points, in a 54–12 win over Fiji on 10 November 2012.
+He also started the following week against Australia, which proved to be his fourth and final appearance for England.